DenysPacheco/react-test/README.md

 ![Bruce meme](https://i.pinimg.com/originals/b1/ed/80/b1ed80033a3060a68fbdc5573b6f6df2.jpg)

-React is nice because it centralizes the interface of data access (i.e.: `State` or [SSOT](https://en.wikipedia.org/wiki/Single_source_of_truth); or at least it should be a good practice 🤷), so any functionality that couples with the interface (or props) will have direct effect on other as well.
+React is nice because it centralizes the interface of data access (i.e.: `State` or [SSOT](https://en.wikipedia.org/wiki/Single_source_of_truth); or at least it should be a good practice 🤷), so any functionality that couples with the interface (or props) will have a direct effect on others as well.
+Plus for being simple 👍.

 ---

-### Critique
+### Critique, but not detailed

 #### Cons